Sandu1213/tools/README.md

-# tools
-little tools for fun
+# little tools for fun